Masthead

 I was browsing through the G2 section at lunchtime today.
 I don’t have time to read the proper paper until I get home, and I don’t have time to even read the G2 section thoroughly, but I do skim through it.
 Perhaps if I had not already used up so much time reading the story about Mohammed Hanif I could have been more attentive, but all I could do was skim briefly and actually read some of the bits on pages 3 and 4 of the story.

-There were lots of references to CBT but I could not see what it stood for anywhere.1 For example, it said:
+There were lots of references to CBT but I could not see what it stood for anywhere. ((I found it later in one of the opening paragraphs)) For example, it said:

 Layard recommended that CBT was as effective as drugs and was preferred by most patients.